Friday, January 10, 2025

 Circular logic, but true.

 I pondered that for a while.
 Certainly you can't stop this juggernaut.
 The American mind has been formed for generations by a consumer culture that does not require intelligence from the consumer, "intelligence" here defined as "the ability or motivation to conceptualize beyond one's immediate economy."
-One gathers this from watching TV commercials, where obsession with the immediate is celebrated and promoted.
+One gathers this from watching TV commercials, where obsession with "NOW!" is celebrated and promoted.
 Multiple American generations have been encouraged to turn off their wider cognitive functions, or muffle them with drugs or disguise them as something else, so that instead of waking up and asking, Are there other ways to live?, we do our duty, so to speak, buying the toilet paper that cute blue bears use to wipe their asses, thereby helping ensure that the sacred Dow points forever up.

 Despair was settling in the room when Betty the Coyote Creator Goddess poked her head in the kitchen window.